Sinking of the Titanic: Titanics final moments

 There are two main theories on how the ship broke in two – the "top-down" theory and the Mengot theory, so named for its creator, Roy Mengot.
-The more popular top-down theory states that the breakup was centralized on the structural weak-point at the entrance to the first boiler room, and that the breakup formed first at the upper decks before shooting down to the keel.
+The more popular top-down theory states that the breakup was centralised on the structural weak-point at the entrance to the first boiler room, and that the breakup formed first at the upper decks before shooting down to the keel.
 The breakup totally separated the ship down to the double bottom, which acted as a hinge connecting bow and stern.
 From this point, the bow tugged on the stern, until the double bottom failed and both segments of the ship finally separated.
 The Mengot theory postulates that the ship broke from compression forces and not fracture tension, which resulted in a bottom-to-top break.
 In this model, the double-bottom failed first and was forced to buckle upwards into the lower decks, as the breakup shot up to the upper decks.
 The ship was held together by the B-Deck, which featured 6 large doubler plates – trapezoidal steel segments meant to prevent cracks from forming in the smokestack uptake while at sea – which acted as a buffer and pushed the fractures away.
 As the hull's contents spilled out of the ship, B-Deck failed and caused the aft tower and forward tower superstructures to detach from the stern as the bow was freed and sank.

 After they went under, the bow and stern took only about 5–6 minutes to sink 3795 m, spilling a trail of heavy machinery, tons of coal and large quantities of debris from Titanics interior.
 The two parts of the ship landed about 600 m apart on a gently undulating area of the seabed.
 The streamlined bow section continued to descend at about the angle it had taken on the surface, striking the seabed prow-first at a shallow angle at an estimated speed of 25–30 mph.
 Its momentum caused it to dig a deep gouge into the seabed and buried the section up to 20 m deep in sediment before it came to an abrupt halt.
 The sudden deceleration caused the bow's structure to buckle downwards by several degrees just forward of the bridge.
 The decks at the rear end of the bow section, which had already been weakened during the break-up, collapsed one atop another.

 The stern section seems to have descended almost vertically, probably rotating as it fell.
 Empty tanks and cofferdams imploded as it descended, tearing open the structure and folding back the steel ribbing of the poop deck.
 The section landed with such force that it buried itself about 15 m deep at the rudder.
 The decks pancaked down on top of each other and the hull plating splayed out to the sides.
 Debris continued to rain down across the seabed for several hours after the sinking.